vaughany/moodle-courseawards/readme.md

-# Course Awards Plug-in for Moodle 2.0
+# Course Awards Plug-in for Moodle 2.0 to 2.3

-A quick and easy way of getting a course's rating from students, awarding courses medals based on score and reporting on courses Moodle-wide.
+A quick and easy way of getting a course's rating from students, awarding courses medals based on score, and reporting on courses Moodle-wide.

 ## News: Highlighted in May 2012 OFSTED Good Practice report